 Our recruitment and people management systems are designed to ensure that all prospective employees are legally entitled to work in the UK and that there are mechanisms in place for colleagues to access support if they are experiencing any type of abuse once in our employment.

 When signing up new tenants we undertake a robust process to ensure that they are who they say they are which includes background and identification checks.
-Our Housing Management Teams always investigate any allegations from customers or the wider community regarding potential tenancy fraud.
+Our Tenancy Services Team will always investigate any allegations from customers or the wider community regarding potential tenancy fraud.

 We are committed to raising awareness amongst colleagues about anti-slavery and human trafficking and have included it within mandatory online safeguarding training for all colleagues.
 This topic will continue to be a regular feature in our Equality, Diversity and Inclusion training plans.